MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteRename.md

 ### -Reserved

-Reserved for Microsoft Internal use.
+Reserved for Microsoft internal use.

 ```yaml
 Type: String